-Cash and cash equivalents include notes and coins on hand, unrestricted balances (nostro accounts) held with the NBRK and other banks and highly liquid financial assets with original maturities of less than three months, which are subject to insignificant risk of changes in their fair value, and are used by the Bank in the management of short-term commitments.
-Cash equivalents are carried at amortised cost in the unconsolidated statement of financial position.
+Cash and cash equivalents include notes and coins on hand, unrestricted balances (nostro accounts) held with the NBRK, the Central Bank of the Russian Federation (the "CBRF") and other banks and highly liquid financial assets with original maturities of less than three months, which are subject to insignificant risk of changes in their fair value, and are used by the Group in the management of short-term commitments.
+Cash and cash equivalents are carried at amortised cost in the consolidated statement of financial position.